PrimeDAO/deals-docs/published-md-files/gnosis-safe-app.md

 By using the Safe App a DAO would need to add the multi-sig as as a sole Representative for that DAO.
 More Representatives can be added from the webapp during the creation of a deal but that in the vast majority of the cases DAOs will only have one multi-sig Representative to vote, fund, claim or withdraw the tokens.

 ## How to use Prime Deals Safe App
-1. Search for "Prime Deals" in the "Apps" section in the [Gnosis Safe](https://gnosis-safe.io/), and click on it.
+1. Search for 'Prime Deals' in the 'Apps' section in the [Gnosis Safe](https://gnosis-safe.io/), and click on it.
 <div class="sample"; style="border: 1px solid #EBA7DA; border-radius: 5px; padding: 5px;font-family: monospace; margin: 18px;">N.B.
 If you don't find the App in the Safe marketplace, you can always add it as a custom app by clicking on <kbd>Add custom app</kbd> on the top of the 'All Apps' view in the 'Apps' section.
 You will be prompted to provide the App URL.
-You can use `https://deals.prime.xyz`   .</div>
+You can use `https://deals.prime.xyz`.</div>
 2. Accept the disclaimer and authenticate with the multi-sig to Prime Deals
 3. A `signMessage` transaction will be created and it needs to be approved
 4. Once approved you are authenticated to Prime Deals